avigewirtz/avigewirtz.github.io-/gcc-build-process/page-1/preprocessing-stage.md

 {% endhint %}

 {% hint style="info" %}
 ASIDE BOX: There are two syntaxes for the `#include` directive: with angle brackets (e.g., `#include <stdio.h>`), and with double quotes (e.g., `#include "circle.h"`).
 The difference between these two lies in how the preprocessor searches for the specified file, with the precise details being implementation-defined.
-In general, files included with angle brackets are searched for in the system directories, while those included with double quotes are searched for in the working directory first.
+In general, files included with angle brackets are searched for in system directories only, while those included with double quotes are searched for in the working directory first.
 {% endhint %}

 #### Macro definition